Semi-Dirac and Weyl Fermions in Transition Metal Oxides

-The interplay of Coulomb interaction and disorder in a two-dimensional semi-Dirac semimetal gives rise to a variety of quantum phase transitions and non-Fermi liquid behaviors~\cite{Zhao_PRB2016}.
+The interplay of Coulomb interaction and disorder in a two-dimensional semi-Dirac semimetal produces a variety of quantum phase transitions and non-Fermi liquid behaviors~\cite{Zhao_PRB2016}.
 Disorder, particularly, has a profound effect as it can drive a Lifshitz transition from an insulator to a semimetal, and a topological transition to a Chern insulating state~\cite{Sriluckshmy_PRB2018}.
 The interplay of topology, disorder and Coulomb interaction in the nonsymmorphic symmetry-protected semi-Dirac fermions, found in the tetragonal perovskite oxides, can lead to even richer physical properties due to their three-dimensional nature.

 To conclude, we have shown that non-magnetic tetragonal perovskite oxides with \textit{I}4/\textit{mcm} symmetry, \textit{e.g.} SrNbO$_3$, CaNbO$_3$, and SrMoO$_3$, host 3D semi-Dirac fermions that are protected by a nonsymmorphic symmetry.
 This crystalline symmetry can be realized by a substrate strain when the cubic perovskites undergo an octahedral rotation of type a$^0$a$^0$c$^-$.
 Due to the symmetry protection, the semi-Dirac degeneracy is maintained in the presence of SOC, making this class of compounds a unique, natural example.
 Breaking the TRS leads to two pairs of Weyl points from the semi-Dirac points.
 In the presence of an additional inversion symmetry-breaking lattice distortion, the Weyl points acquire an energy gap, and an enhanced intrinsic anomalous Hall effect is realized.
-The presence of the Weyl points is expected to produce negative magnetoresistance induced by chiral anomaly~\cite{Son_PRB2013}.
-The Berry phase arising due to the semi-Dirac point with a broken symmetry is tunable by controlling the octahedral rotation angle that can be changed by the sample thickness, or advanced interface engineering.
-Our findings serve as an important stepping stone towards understanding various kinds of quasiparticles that can be found in solids~\cite{Bradlyn_Sci2016,Wang_Nature2016,Wieder_Science2018}.
+The presence of the Weyl points can produce negative magnetoresistance induced by chiral anomaly~\cite{Son_PRB2013}.
+The Berry phase at the semi-Dirac point is tunable by the octahedral rotation that can be controlled externally by sample thickness, or advanced interface engineering.
+Our findings serve as an important stepping stone towards understanding various kinds of quasiparticles that can be found in solids~\cite{Bradlyn_Sci2016,Wang_Nature2016,Wieder_Science2018,Tang_PRB2021,Yu_arXiv2021}.

-This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division. \\
+{\bf Acknowledgements:} This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division.